gotonode/compress/README.md

 ![App](https://github.com/gotonode/compress/blob/master/docs/images/app02.png)

 > Please notice!
 The current LZW implementation works, but is very slow when using larger files (over 0.5 MB).
 The app will become unresponsive for the longest time if you try to compress a large file with LZW or use a large file with the benchmarking functionality.
-Thus, consider using smaller files (for now).
+Thus, consider using smaller files for now.

 In this project, you can compress files using either **Huffman coding** or **LZW (Lempel-Ziv-Welch)**.
 Decompression, as well as comparisons between the two algorithms, are also possible.